csperando/playground-cluesp9u/statement.md

     # # # # # # # # # # S # # # # # # # # # #
 ```

 In this example, the maze information will be stored in a list of lists.
 This will allow us to easily access any point in the maze (or neighboring points) using ```maze[rowIndex][ColumnIndex]```.
-For more information on using files in python see: [File I/O in Python](https://www.google.com/?q=file%20i/o%20in%20python)
+For more information on using files in python see: [File I/O in Python](https://www.google.com/?q=file%20i/o%20in%20python).
+When the variable ```inputFile``` is defined using open, we create a **file object**.
+There are three types of file objects, and this one is a **text:I/O**.
+These text file objects are capable of creating string objects which contain the data that we want.
+A simple way of accessing these strings is by using a for loop as seen below.

 ```python
 # os is required for file input/output